o1-labs/rfcs/00xx-account-deletion.md

 free = [ (loc_n, h_n = H(loc_n, h_{n-1})), ..., (loc_2, h_2 = H(loc_2, h_1)); (loc_1, h_1 = H(loc_1, nil))]
 $$

+In turn, the ledger state is the Merklized pair of the ledger itself (as a Merkle tree) and its free list.

 #### On-disk ledger

 The `Database` module implements an on-disk ledger that backs up the in-memory data structure.

-Deletion support relies on the same techniques as in-memory ledgers, tailored to the on-disk db.
+Deletion support relies on the same techniques as in-memory ledgers.

 There are some further details to be taken care of, such as: